 Intellectual property (IP) is the lifeblood of the technology industry and an essential component in technology law.
-Intellectual property includes patents, trademarks, and copyrights.
+Intellectual property includes patents, which protect inventions; trademarks, which protect brand names and logos; and copyrights, which protect original works of authorship.
 When tech companies engage in merger and acquisition activities, they gain ownership of the intellectual property associated with the target company.
-This is a primary benefit of m&a to tech companies because it allows immediate access to new technologies, without having to build from scratch.
-Therefore, the value of the target company is directly affected by the value of it’s IP.
+This is a primary benefit of M&A to tech companies because it allows immediate access to new technologies, without having to build from scratch.
+Therefore, the value of the target company is directly affected by the value of its IP.

 Intellectual Property Due Diligence

-When conducting IP due diligence, it is essential to consider how you will protect the IP value, so that you can get the highest value out of the deal.
+When conducting IP due diligence, it is essential to consider how you will protect the IP value, in order to maximize the value of the acquired intellectual property.
 To protect the value of IP tech companies, consider these two things: